Spelling - 15 minutes

 We will keep a binder for LA with a section for each of the four components.
 I've outlined some things I wanted to remember for this year with each subject:

-Spelling - test spelling lists weekly and keep a list of trouble words and trouble rules; Katie copies rules she has trouble with and reads them out loud; two times a week review trouble words and trouble rules.
+Spelling - test spelling lists weekly and keep a list of trouble words and trouble rules; K copies rules she has trouble with and reads them out loud; two times a week review trouble words and trouble rules.

-Reading - oral reading for fluency once a week with McGuffey's Fourth Eclectic Reader; two times per week Katie is to give me two to four sentences about the plot of the book she is reading for her challenging reading; no narrations on fun books; only filing her imaginative reading in this notebook - stories, myths, fairy tales, poems and novels; factual books and biography reading goes in history notebook.
+Reading - oral reading for fluency once a week with McGuffey's Fourth Eclectic Reader; two times per week K is to give me two to four sentences about the plot of the book she is reading for her challenging reading; no narrations on fun books; only filing her imaginative reading in this notebook - stories, myths, fairy tales, poems and novels; factual books and biography reading goes in history notebook.

 Writing - practices cursive daily for 5 minutes; dictation daily using WWE 2; once a month writes penpals